-• Open: Opens a Tracking Hub configuration file.
+Open: Opens a Tracking Hub configuration file.
 The name of the currently loaded configuration file is always displayed in the top bar, between the application name and main menu.

 - Save: Saves the current Studio configuration. - Save As: Saves the current Studio configuration with a new name. - Reset: Resets the current Studio configuration.
-Note that the loaded configuration file is only changed if you click save after resetting the configuration. - Refresh: Reloads the actual configuration.
-Use this to apply any changes a third party software has made to the Tracking Hub parameters, so that the changes can visualized in the Studio Manager. - View Log: Opens or closes the Log Panel. - View Timing Analysis: Opens the Timing Analysis Window. - Frequency: Selects the production frequency; 50 Hz, 60 Hz or 59.94 Hz. - Synchronization Mode: Selects synchronization mode for the Tracking Hub: - Freerun: No synchronization.
-The Tracking Hub uses its own time base, corresponding with the configured frequency. - AV-Card: Synchronization is done by an installed Plura card. - Viz Engine: Synchronized with Viz Engine, running on the same computer.
+Note that the loaded configuration file is only changed if you click Save after resetting the configuration. - Refresh: Reloads the actual configuration.
+Use this to apply any changes third party software has made to the Tracking Hub parameters, so that the changes can visualized in the Studio Manager. - View Log: Opens or closes the Log Panel. - View Timing Analysis: Opens the Timing Analysis Window. - Frequency: Selects the production frequency: 50 Hz, 60 Hz or 59.94 Hz. - Synchronization Mode: Selects synchronization mode for the Tracking Hub: - Freerun: Does not synchronize.
+The Tracking Hub uses its own time base, corresponding with the configured frequency. - AV-Card: Uses an installed Plura card to synchronize. - Viz Engine: Synchronizes with a Viz Engine running on the same computer.